hzuppur/lunch-bot/README.md

 ----

-## Dependency's
+## Dependencies
 * requests - for getting the päevapakkumised.ee page
 * bs4 - for parsing the HTML
-* pyperclip - for copying the text to clipboard
 * babel.dates - for getting date as estonian

+Install using pipenv